BuilderIO/figma-html/README.md

 # HTML To Figma

-Figma plugin to convert HTML from a URL to Figma
+Figma plugin to convert HTML from a URL to Figma, or convert Figma designs to code via [JSX Lite](https://github.com/BuilderIO/jsx-lite)

 ## How does it work